 Participants in the program gain work experience in one of the world's most beautiful places.
-They receive free park entrance passes, campsites, shower passes, a uniform top, ball caps, name tags, theater attendance, as well as use of a Wellness Center.
+They receive free park entrance passes, campsites, shower passes, 2 uniform tops, ball cap, name tag, as well as use of an employee Wellness Center.
 Discounts at Yosemite Conservancy retail locations and select Aramark food concessions are also provided.

-An added benefit is the opportunity to participate in one educational Outdoor Adventure course within a year after volunteer service at no cost.
+An added benefit is the opportunity to participate in one educational Outdoor Adventure course within the year you volunteer at no cost.
 This benefit is based on space availability with the possibility of being bumped by a paying customer.
 Participation in these classes should not be scheduled while volunteering in the park.